rssh/notes/2025_12_01_implicit_search_priority.md

 3. Falls back to `fromProvider` which delegates to `AppContextProvider[T]`
 4. The companion-defined provider is used as expected

-Now It Works as Expected
+Now it works as expected:

 ```scala
 class Component(using AppContextProviders[(Dependency1, Dependency2)]) {